Glass House Mountains, Queensland: History

 Land around the Glass House Mountains railway station was auctioned by the Queensland Government on Wednesday 28 October 1903.
 Most of the lots were about 5 acre intended for pineapple farms.
 The land was in the vicinity of the present-day town centre with Saraha Road, Buzaki Road, and Coonowrin Road shown (but unnamed) on the map provided.
 The district was referred to as Beerwah as it was within the parish of Beerwah (and not the present-day town of that same name).

 Glass Mountains Provisional School opened on 17 April 1906, but closed in 1907 due to low student numbers.
 It reopened as Glass Mountains State School on 31 October 1910.
 It was renamed Glass House Mountains State School in 1917, but returned to the name Glass Mountains State School in 1923.
 In 1935, it was renamed Glass House Mountains State School.

 All Saints' Anglican church was dedicated on 19 February 1939 by Archbishop William Wand.
 It closed circa 1993.
 The church building was sold for removal.

 Glasshouse Country Uniting Church opened its church at Beerwah on 16 December 2000.
 It was a result of the merger of the Glasshouse Uniting Church, Beerwah Uniting Church, Landsborough Uniting Church and Mooloolah Uniting Church.

-In August 2011, the remains of teenager Daniel Morcombe were found at Kings Road in Glass House Mountains.
+In August 2011, the remains of 13 year old Daniel Morcombe were found at Kings Road in Glass House Mountains.
 Morcombe had been missing, presumed murdered, since 2003 and his disappearance sparked a massive police investigation including a $1M reward.